Homeowners Insurance

 How much is homeowners insurance?

-The average cost of homeowners insurance is between $1,450 per year to $5,287 per year, depending on how much coverage you need.
+The average cost of homeowners insurance is between $1,450 per year and $5,287 per year, depending on how much coverage you need.

-Companies also consider your location, the age and building materials of your home, your credit score, insurance history and other factors to calculate homeowners insurance rates.
+Companies consider your location, the age and building materials of your home, your credit score, your insurance history and other factors when they calculate homeowners insurance rates.

 compare icon